I love answering your questions! Here are the answers to some of the most frequent <3

 What are your ultimate career plans?

-Currently, I'm 2/3 of the way through internal medicine residency and happy to say I'm currently applying for fellowship training in gastroenterology.
+Currently, I'm 2.5/3 of the way through internal medicine residency and happily awaiting the start of gastroenterology fellowship.
 Aside from managing the fascinating pathology within the GI tract itself, this specialty also carries nutrition under it's umbrella.
 I'd love to be part of an interdisciplinary team managing nutrition-related diseases, ranging from malabsorption to obesity.
+I see myself with a very diverse practice with every day filled with inpatient consults, procedures, clinic, and hopefully the opportunity to teach at an academic center.
+I imagine that to a certain extent I will also be engaged with the use of social media and its integration into education for the general public and to be used as a support system and advocacy for medical trainees.

 Where are you from?